pombreda/pgreloaded/doc/modules/audio.rst

       The velocity of the listener as 3-value tuple within a x-y-z coordinate system.

    .. attribute:: orientation

       The forward (in which direction does the listener look) orientation of the listener as 6-value tuple within a x-y-z coordinate system.
-The first three values denote the forward vector of the listener, vlaue four to six denote the upper orientation vector.
+The first three values denote the forward vector of the listener, value four to six denote the upper orientation vector.